grycap/oscar-hub/crates/imagemagick/README.md

 # ImageMagick Service for OSCAR

 This crate packages an OSCAR service built on top of an ImageMagick container.
-Each input image is processed with lightweight ImageMagick operations to generate derived artifacts that are useful for teaching, testing, and simple image-analysis workflows.
+Each input image is processed with lightweight ImageMagick operations to generate derived artifacts that are useful for simple image-analysis workflows.

 For every uploaded PNG or JPG image, the service produces: